How do we survive long flights?

 Not enough people read these days.
 Don’t be like those people.

 Reading has been a quintessential travel distraction for centuries, and books can take you away to other places and worlds.
-Which is great if you need a bit of escapism during your flight, but when you don’t feel like watching whatever shitty movie is playing on the tiny screen in front of you.
+Which is great if you need a bit of escapism during your flight, but when you don’t feel like watching whatever crappy Marvel movie is playing on the tiny screen in front of you.

 Here are some of our favorite travel books, just in case you need a bit of inspiration while flying.